imaginando/imaginando.github.io/vs/layer-manager.md

 ## Material Editor

-Materials are programs that run on GPU (Graphics Processing Unit).
+Materials are programs that run on the GPU (Graphics Processing Unit).
 These programs are written in GLSL shader programming language and are commonly called fragment shaders.

-VS materials follow a structure similar to ISF (Interactive Shader Format) but is not compatible with this format, which means that if you import a ISF shader as new material into VS, it will not work.
+VS materials follow a structure similar to ISF (Interactive Shader Format) but the two formats are not identical/compatible with each other.
+This means that if you import an ISF shader as a new material into VS, it will not work.

-Each material source code starts with a manifest (commented JSON block) which declares properties and parameters of the material.
+Each material's source code starts with a manifest (commented JSON block) which declares the material's properties/parameters.
 Here is an example:

 ```
 /*